-We are subject to the Dutch Corporate Governance Code, or the DCGC.
+As of the date of this report, we are subject to the Dutch Corporate Governance Code, or the DCGC.
 The DCGC contains both principles and best practice provisions on corporate governance that regulate relations between the Board and the general meeting and matters in respect of financial reporting, auditors, disclosure, compliance and enforcement standards.
 The DCGC is based on a "comply or explain" principle.
 Accordingly, companies are required to disclose in their annual reports, filed in the Netherlands, whether they comply with the provisions of the DCGC.
 If they do not comply with those provisions (for example, because of a conflicting Nasdaq requirement), the company is required to give the reasons for such noncompliance.
 The DCGC applies to Dutch companies listed on a government-recognized stock exchange, whether in the Netherlands or elsewhere, including Nasdaq.
-We do not comply with all best practice provisions of the DCGC.
+However, for the fiscal year ended 31 December 2020, the DCGC did not yet apply to the Company.
+Consequently, the Company does not consider itself to have been bound by the DCGC during the fiscal year ended 31 December 2020 nor to have deviated from any of the principles and best practice provisions of the DCGC in such fiscal year.
+Similarly, the Company does not consider the disclosure recommendations promulgated by the DCGC with respect to the contents of a listed company's board report to be relevant with respect to this report, because this report pertains to a fiscal year during which the DCGC did not apply to the Company.
+Nevertheless, these disclosure recommendations have been addressed in this report on a voluntary basis to the extent we believe they are.
 This may affect your rights as a shareholder and you may not have the same level of protection as a shareholder in a Dutch company that fully complies with the DCGC.